programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 queries, be treated as an object or subject itself, but that is beyond the scope of this tutorial.)

-A psuedo-RDF database might contain interrelated statements like these:
+A pseudo-RDF database might contain interrelated statements like these:

 ```
 ...